What to Expect In the First Session (Intake)

 Men generally want to get out of therapy as soon as possible,

 With that type of problem in mind, don’t abandon therapy unless you both enthusiastically agree to do so.
 If one of you wants to keep the door open, reschedule once a month or less often just in case problems arise.
-In the end, you and your spouse will be very much in love with each other.
+In the end, through commitment, change, and effort, you and your spouse will be very much in love with each other.
 I have couples repeat my test for romantic love every few weeks so I can be certain we’re on the right track.
 You might want to do something similar to measure the success of your program.
 But when you’re in love, you don’t really need a test to prove it!